 Sec.
 11.300 Controls for identification codes/passwords - 21 CFR Part 11 requires special security measures for the control of passwords.
 No two individuals should use the same identification/password to access the system, and passwords should be changed periodically to protect against password aging.
 Medical device companies must establish transaction safeguards that prevent unauthorized use of passwords.
 Loss management procedures should be established to ensure that compromised security tokens, cards or other devices are deauthorized to prevent security breaches.

-We provide objective evidence from a 3rd party assessment confirming the validation of the automated process we use – adhering to the same stringent document and record security and audit trail requirements set forth by the FDA for compliance with 21 CFR Part 11.
+We provide objective evidence from a third party assessment confirming the validation of the automated process we use – adhering to the same stringent document and record security and audit trail requirements set forth by the FDA for 21 CFR Part 11 compliance.

 Let’s consider other contrary methods to approaching this process.
 Companies who use paper-based systems must manually oversee these operations, ensuring complete accuracy and efficacy with document control and security-based activities.
 A lot of effort is required for doing it this way, not to mention the myriad of risks associated with the likelihood of human error.

-Let’s say you’re not paper-based but instead use a general purpose eQMS to manage your quality system.
-Given the fact it’s general purpose means that you will need to spend a great deal of time and effort to engineer the system you want.
-This introduces a lot of risk because medical device QMS best practices won’t be built in.
-But let’s say you have a great team and are able to pull it off.
-Now once you reach the validation check point, this stage presents a whole new set of challenges.
+Once you reach the validation checkpoint, you’ll be presented with a whole new set of challenges.
 Because your environment is customized this means you will need to carry out all the tests yourself to validate your system which will likely take weeks if not months.
 Then any time you’re looking to make a change, you’re looking at going through that whole validation process again.